vladyslavkhromykh/simple-chat-backend/README.md

-# simple-chat-backend
+## Node js backend app for the chat application based on socket.io
-node js backend for the simple sockets chat application
+#### run 'node index.js' to run app